By B.L. Freeborn © 2013, updated Nov. 2018

 The resemblance between the Indus Inch, Sumerian Inch, and English inch is not by chance.
-In fact, it can be shown with relative ease the basis in fact for Harleston’s length of 41.66″ and its direct relationship to these other inches.
-(Freeborn, Mystery) The same cannot be done for Millon’s length of 187 feet because it is simply absurd.
+In fact, it can be shown with relative ease the basis for Harleston’s length of 41.66″ is the 36″ yard.
+Notice that 36/ 41.66 is .864 and this number is found in the diameter of the Sun at 864,000 miles.
+The same cannot be done for Millon’s length of 187 feet.
+Notice also how impractical this unit is.
 A measuring tape of 100 feet can be bought today for a good price and this is almost half the length Millon is proposing.
 Nobody routinely carries around a 100′ tape.
 It is unwieldy.
 People do routinely carry 16 foot tapes, nearly the length of the standard rod of the old surveyor of 16.5 feet.
 If one makes it into two pieces it is a stick 8.25′ long or if three pieces 5.5 feet in length.
 In other words, it can double as a walking stick.
 If 187 feet is absurd then a standard of 1054 feet or an OCD fails for the same reason.

 Unless!… they are suggesting the basic unit was a foot and 187 feet then takes on a whole other meaning.
 The OCD or 1054 feet takes on another meaning as well.
 If the diameter is 1054 then the radius is 527 or one foot shy of 528.
 We should consider a factor called error.
 The ropes were either not taunt enough to get an accurate measure of 528 feet (1/10th mile) or their foot measure was off by .19%.
 This is a negligible error when talking about a single foot but the error multiples at greater distances and adds up in this case to a foot.

 Most of the world will not agree, but the silliest mistake being made in the study of ancient monuments is the use of the meter.
 They did not use meters.
 We should not use meters to measure their monuments.
 The measure closest to what they probably used is still commercially available, very affordable and still in use in the US.
 There is a big downside to not understanding why the foot /mile measure should be rigidly adhered to at ancient sites.
 The lengths and numbers had religious importance and the words through gematria reflected the numbers.
 For example, in the East Fork we just examined, can one see Millon’s value of 187 feet?
 It appears on the long side as 187 / 2 = 93.5 or 10 times this = 935 feet.
 We see it quickly because it is a multiple of 10.
 Compare the converted units.
 This 93.5 feet becomes 28.5 meters and then one tenth of this is 2.85 meters.
 The value preferred in the Torah is 186.
 It repeats the 86 found in Elohim (Lord).
-The 187 is also used but it is not as “pleasing.”
 If we are using 2.85, 28.5, or even 57 meters we will never see the repetition in the gematria of the words.
 We will certainly never arrive at the concept to which they were alluding.
 The Sumerian cush was discussed in another article and how via gematria one can arrive at its length.
-This is otherwise called a Megalithic Yard.
+The ancient cush is otherwise called a Megalithic Yard.

 Here is another example showing how 66 from a partial inch to thousands of miles appears in the foot system and the metric system: